 Fix the price.

 Set your budget before walking into a dealership.
-Also, when we say “set,” it means establishing the number firmly.
+Also, when we say “set,” it means firmly establishing the number.
 Believe it or not, many car buyers fail to stick with their budget.
-They are willing to compromise when they see a nicer car.
+They are willing to compromise when they see a more beautiful car.
 However, a small compromise can later turn into big trouble.
 To avoid that, commit as early as now to stick with your budget.

 In setting your budget, you need to consider your monthly net income and your expenses.
-Financial advisers say that the remaining amount after all the taxes and expenses have been deducted from your monthly take-home is the amount you could spend on a car.
-But of course, it’s not just the car.
+Financial advisers say that the remaining amount after all the taxes and costs have been deducted from your monthly take-home is the amount you could spend on a car.
+However, it’s not just the car.
 There’s also gas, maintenance, and repair costs, insurance, warranty and, maybe, loan payments.

 Please read about the costs of owning a car so you can factor them in when you create your budget.
 A good source would be KBB.com.